 The photo on the left is a very significant day that changed the course of the rest of our lives – a day I will never forget.
 We were hiking Ross Dam Lake in the gorgeous North Cascades in Washington state; at the time we had only been dating for a mere two months, but we already loved each other then, and easily pictured a future of forever together.
 This was the hike where Sasha turned to me and said, “what if we quit our jobs and traveled the world for six months on our savings?”
 I let his words linger, my type A planning brain already churning and dreaming.
 And then I thought, “well why stop at six months?
 How can we turn this into a lifetime whilst still earning money?”

 Those words planted the seed that would eventually turn into the lifestyle we live today, expedited by owning a business, becoming a travel blogger, and experiencing a worldwide pandemic that now allows us to work remotely anywhere in the world.
-Fast forward five years, and here we are living in Europe…a dream we’ve had literally since the day the first photo on the left was taken.
-Over the last five years, we quit our corporate jobs to travel abroad for half a year in 2017 through South America and Europe, got engaged and then married in 2018 in Crete, Greece, lived in Hawaii, Seattle, Mexico, Portugal, Spain, Italy, Turkey, Montenegro and Croatia, and have visited over 15 countries together.
+Within a span of five years, we quit our corporate jobs to travel abroad for half a year through South America and Europe, got engaged and then married in 2018 in Crete, Greece, lived in Hawaii, Seattle, Mexico, Portugal, Spain, Italy, Turkey, Montenegro and Croatia, and have visited over 15 countries together.
 You MUST dream to reach your goals.
 Have huge goals; allow yourself to manifest your wildest stretch goals and “moon shots”, because they can and will happen if you make them happen.
 Don’t let people make you feel like your goals aren’t attainable, because they are.
 But it all starts with the vision, followed by (as Tony Robbins puts it), massive imperfect action.
 First dream your life, but then go out and live that dream!!!